aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/exportrangetojsonoptions/_index.md

 ```

 Indicates the indent.

+**Remarks**

 If the indent is null or empty, the exported json is not formatted.

 **Returns:**
 java.lang.String